cloudquery/cloudquery/plugins/CONTRIBUTING.md

 Unsure where to begin contributing to CloudQuery?
 There are few key labels that you can take a look in the issue

-* `bug` - Can be a small issue of missing column, incorrect primary key which are good for begineers.
+* `bug` - Can be a small issue of missing column, incorrect primary key which are good for beginners.
 Or more involved one.
-* `documentation` - Those are great for begineers as it gives the opportunity to both learn and put it in writing for everyone else.
+* `documentation` - Those are great for beginners as it gives the opportunity to both learn and put it in writing for everyone else.
 * `resource` - This is usually support for a new resource that was requested.